JessyCat92/temonianumboadranth/README.md

 To start the project as fast as possible, I started with create-react-app and template typescript.

-As the task is to show a index.html with a js and an css - I was not sure if this approach could be a bit misleading - but at least after running react is already doing this.
+As the task is to show a index.html with a js and a css file - I was not sure if this approach could be a bit misleading - but at least after running react is already doing this.
 At this step the Stars only shows an Headline (h1) with Hello World as required.